Aishhh-27/Aishhh-27/README.md

 I learn best by **building something small, breaking it, and figuring out why it broke**.

-I keep these projects small so I can understand what's happening, test what happens when things fail, and learn from the results.
+I keep these projects small so I can understand what's happening, test the failure cases, and learn from the results instead of relying on layers of abstraction I don't understand.

 I'm particularly interested in **networking, systems programming, infrastructure, and distributed systems** — and I am continuing to explore them one project at a time.